 TRID applies to any consumer loan secured by real property, except for home equity loans, mobile home loans and reverse mortgages.
 To answer your specific question, this means TRID applies to almost all mortgage products including loans to purchase land or vacant lots.
 Simply put, the definition of real property is property where you can live or intend to live including the following:

 land, including a lot where you plan to build a home in the future

 timeshare (different guidelines apply)

 If you apply for a loan secured by any of these types of properties, then the lender must follow TRID guidelines.

-So the TRID mortgage rule applies to both land loans as well as construction-to-permanent (C2P) loans even though you may not live on the property immediately after your mortgage closes.
-The Consumer Finance Protection Bureau (CFPB), which is the government agency that implements TRID, issued a bulletin in 2016 that clarifies that TRID does indeed apply to construction loans.
+So the TRID mortgage rule applies to both land loans as well as construction and construction-to-permanent (C2P) loans even though you may not live on the property immediately after your mortgage closes.
+In fact, the Consumer Financial Protection Bureau (CFPB), which is the government agency that implements TRID, issued a bulletin in 2016 that clarifies that TRID does indeed apply to construction loans.

-If you have a unique loan or property situation, we recommend that you contact the CFPB for clarification and to understand the regulations that apply to the financing transaction.
+If you have a unique financing or property situation, we recommend that you contact the CFPB for clarification of the regulations that apply to your specific loan.

 “Know Before You Owe Mortgage Disclosures and Construction Loans.”
 CFPB.
 Consumer Financial Protection Bureau, January 2016.
 Web.View All Lenders